rodrez/tetris-ai/README.md

-# Tetris AI Testbed
+# Tetris AI

-A robust implementation of Tetris designed specifically as a standardized testbed for experimenting with various AI techniques.
-This project provides a clear API for AI agents to interact with the game, similar to OpenAI Gym environments.
+An implementation of Tetris designed for experimenting with various AI techniques.
+This project provides an API for AI agents to interact with the game, similar to OpenAI Gym environments.

 ## Features

-- Full Tetris game engine implementation
+- Full Tetris game engine implementation (except piece holds)
 - Standardized AI interface for experimentation
-- Support for both visual and headless modes
+- Support for both visual and headless modes (headless not tested)
-- Comprehensive state representation and action space
+- State representation and action space
-- Performance optimized for rapid simulation
-- Visualization tools for debugging

 ## Installation